 Once under canopy the parachutists deploy their streamers ready for a spectacular display of skill and judgment.
 They work with the wind conditions, using their skill to fly highly manoeuvrable ram-air type canopies as part of a ‘stack,’ and then spiral down to land on a target set out in the arena.

 Once safely on the ground the team turn their attention to packing ready to go and do it all again!
 Now the spectators have a chance to observe packing techniques, talk to the team, ask questions and sometimes to help.

 She has over 8900 jumps and has led the team since 1982.
 In the eighties she was the British Ladies Champion three times and has represented the country at three world parachuting championships and two world cups.
 She has made over 700 display jumps all over the country.

 Her full time job is as Manager of Skydive Headcorn and she is a British Parachute Association Advanced instructor/Examiner and also an Accelerated Freefall Instructor.

 As a hobby she also flies the Club's Islander and Cessna Caravan.

-Pete is the chief instructor of Skydive Headcorn and a veteran of over 8000 skydives.
+Pete is the chief instructor of Skydive Headcorn and a veteran of over 8500 skydives.
 He is an Advanced Instructor/Examiner, Accelerated Freefall and Tandem instructor.
 He is also a master rigger and maintains and repairs all the clubs equipment.
-He has represented the country in four world championships in accuracy.
+He has represented the country in seven world championships in accuracy.
 He also has a degree in Psychology which he was awarded from the Open University a few years back.